MadamePitohui/AlternateRealitiesTranslator/docs/ABTEST.md

 variant B lacks all locked-block UI and functionality changes, allowing free movement between all lessons.

 See U4 Figmas for unlocked lesson blocks for variant B.

+#

+A/B Test – Enhanced Profile Setup (with Customization) vs Default Profile Setup

+User Story Number: US2 – Login / Sign Up Flow

+Metrics (HEART Framework):

+Happiness (PRIMARY):
+% of users who stay on the profile setup page ≥10 seconds (profile_positive_time) or interact with at least one customization option

+Engagement:
+Average time spent on profile setup (time_on_profile), number of profile edits (profile_edit_start), profile picture uploads (profile_pic_upload), and color/theme selections (theme_select)

+Adoption:
+% of new users who complete at least one profile field (bio, picture, or color) before exiting (profile_completion_success)

+Guardrail:
+Crash-free sessions; no slower login/signup time; no significant drop in sign-up completions

+Hypothesis:

+Allowing users to personalize their profile immediately after sign-up (by adding a profile picture, editing their bio, and choosing an app color) will make the onboarding experience feel more personal and enjoyable—leading to higher satisfaction and more engagement with their profile.

+Problem & Impact:

+The current login and sign-up flow is basic, showing minimal personalization.
+Users may not feel connected to their account or motivated to explore the app.
+Adding immediate customization options can foster a sense of ownership and improve long-term retention by making the app feel “theirs.”

+Experiment Setup (Firebase):

+Audience:
+All new users (first-time sign-up only)

+Split:
+50/50; run for 10–14 days

+Remote Config Key:
+profile_setup_variant ∈ {default,customized}

+Tracking (Analytics Events):

+signup_success { variant }

+profile_edit_start { variant }

+profile_pic_upload { variant }

+theme_select { variant }

+time_on_profile { ms, variant }

+profile_completion_success { variant }

+profile_positive_time (≥10s viewed)

+Variations:

+A — Control (Default Setup):

+Standard login (username + password)

+Sign-up (username, password, confirm password)

+Redirect to a basic profile page (name, bio, XP, level, progress shown)

+B — Treatment (Enhanced Customization):

+Same login/sign-up flow

+After sign-up, users are prompted to:

+Upload a profile picture

+Edit name and bio

+Choose an app color/theme (light/dark/warm tone options)

+Subtle onboarding tips encouraging personalization

+Decision Rule:

+Ship the Enhanced Customization flow if it increases:

+Time spent on profile setup

+Profile completion rate

+Positive engagement (e.g., color/theme selection)
+without harming performance or increasing sign-up abandonment.